Skip to main content

 11.3 Sanctions Compliance

-Researchers must not be on any OFAC sanctions list or subject to other legal restrictions that would prohibit Elnora AI from receiving reports or providing acknowledgment.
+Researchers must not be on any applicable sanctions or restricted-party list (including those administered by the US Office of Foreign Assets Control, the UK Office of Financial Sanctions Implementation, and the European Union) or subject to other legal restrictions that would prohibit Elnora AI from receiving reports or providing acknowledgment.

 11.4 No Employment Relationship